spatie/laravel-permission/README.md

 Two notes about Database Seeding:

-1. It is best to flush the `spatie.permission.cache` before seeding, to avoid cache conflict errors.
+1. You may discover that it is best to flush this package's cache before seeding, to avoid cache conflict errors.
 This can be done from an Artisan command (see Troubleshooting: Cache section, later) or directly in a seeder class (see example below).

-2. Here's a sample seeder, which clears the cache, creates permissions and then assigns permissions to roles:
+2. Here's a sample seeder, which first clears the cache, creates permissions and then assigns permissions to roles (the order of these steps is intentional):

     ```php
     use Illuminate\Database\Seeder;